muhammed-abuodeh/palmyra_config_generator/README.rst

 Creating the configuration input
 --------------------------------
 A tsv file is required to generate the configuration file.
-You can refer to either sample.tsv or sample_without_group_key_columns.tsv.
+You can refer to the sample tsv files in the data folder.
+The sample_output.config is the result of passing sample.tsv.

 The only required columns are 'type' and 'label'.
 If you add a 'group' column the labels will appear grouped in Palmyra.

+The 'type' can be 'pos' or 'relation'.

 The 'keys' column gives the ability to use keyboard shortcuts when annotating.
 If this column is not added, the generator